Back

 A little less conversation, a little more action

-To cover all these scenarios, we needed to develop 5 (!) apps at once:
+To cover all these scenarios, we needed to develop 5(!) apps at once:

-• for lap dancer;
+• for lap dancers

-• for kitchen workers;
+• for kitchen workers

-• for servers;
+• for servers

-• for guests;
+• for guests

-• admin panel to manage everything.
+• admin panel to manage everything

 …and the payment system, of course.

 So, the guests can use this app to order everything they need and pay for the order without talking to servers.
-For the staff, it’s a big dashboard that reduces chaos in the club and helps to monitor money flows.
+For the staff, it’s a big dashboard that reduces chaos in the club and helps monitor money flows.

 See also Music marketplace for author of Hollywood trailers: how we helped the client jump into a highly competitive market.
 Purrweb’s case